mssfoobar/docs/docs/20_development/20-services.md

 ---
-sidebar_position: 1
+sidebar_position: 20
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Service Creation
+# 🖥️ Services

 This section provides step-by-step instructions on how you can create a new service in the `AGIL Ops Hub` framework.